amgauthier1992/happycamper/README.md

 ## Motivation

 My wife and I have talked about living in a tiny home on wheels for almost a year now.
-I wanted to attempt the creation of a centralized resource that would give us (and others) information about places where we could park or stay if we ever were to have some sort of mobile tiny home and/or RV setup.
+I wanted to attempt the creation of a centralized resource that would give us (and others) information about places where we could park or stay if we ever were to have a mobile tiny home and/or RV setup.

 ## Screenshots
 Landing Page: